Series of commemorative Martin Luther King Day events kick off in New Orleans

-NEW ORLEANS (WGNO) — “It is important that we never forget where we came from,” says New Orleans Mayor LaToya Cantrell in observation of the upcoming Martin Luther King holiday.
+NEW ORLEANS (WGNO) — “It is important that we never forget where we came from,” said New Orleans Mayor LaToya Cantrell in observation of the upcoming Martin Luther King holiday.

 The first event happened Friday, Jan.
 5 with the unveiling of a historic marker commemorating Mrs. Coretta Scott King as a part of the Southern Christian Leadership Educational Series.
 The marker recognizes her contribution to the Civil Rights Movement and her efforts to declare MLK Day as a national holiday.